bccfilkom-fe/Freepass-FE-2024/README.md

 # MyRestoApp
-Web app base project used for Front-end Developer Part-time Practical Task of Nanda Hafiza Yusron
+Web app base project used for seacrh ingredients and meal by Nanda Hafiza Yusron

 ## Tech
 ReactJS + tailwindcss